Content-based assessment options. Functions and types of assessments. Problems of psychology of young children educational materials

 Children: It is necessary to restore the sequence of sentences and title the resulting text.

-Conducting a similar analysis of tasks, students come to the conclusion that they performed the analysis of the task, and understand that it is necessary and possible to analyze any task.
+Carrying out a similar analysis of tasks, students come to the conclusion that they have analyzed the task, and understand that any task must and can be analyzed.

-To form the ability to evaluate the stage of allocation and acceptance of a learning task, a technique was used.
-When students are offered the text of the task and the student's answer to the question: “What will he learn by completing this task.
-The children had to establish the correctness of the allocation of the educational task, based on the analysis of the task.
+A technique was used to develop the ability to evaluate the stage of identifying and accepting a learning task.
+When students are offered the text of the task and the student’s answer to the question: “What will he learn by completing this task.
+Children had to establish the correctness of identifying the learning task, based on the analysis of the task.

-Here is an excerpt from a math lesson:
+Here is a fragment of a math lesson:

-Teacher: The student was given the task to solve the examples with the transition through a dozen, written on the board, to perform a check.
-He was asked what he would learn by completing this assignment.
-He replied that he would learn to solve examples with a transition through 10.
-Did he correctly define the learning task?
-During the discussion, the children find the correct answer to the question posed.
+Teacher: The student was given the task of solving examples with passing through ten, written on the board, and performing a check.
+He was asked what he would learn by doing this task.
+He replied that he would learn to solve examples with transitions through 10.
+Did he define the learning problem correctly?
+During the discussion, children find the correct answer to the question posed.

-It is important to teach the younger student not only to learn and discover new knowledge in an independent search, but also to form in him the concept of a meaningful assessment, when the child comprehends and understands the course of his reasoning, learns to analyze and draw conclusions.
-The teacher should play the role of facilitator so that the children learn to work independently through trial and error.
-To work on the formation of a meaningful assessment, it is recommended to use work in groups.
+It is important to teach a primary school student not only to learn and come to the discovery of new knowledge in an independent search, but also to form in him the concept of meaningful assessment, when the child comprehends and understands the course of his reasoning, learns to analyze and draw conclusions.
+The teacher should act as a coordinator so that children learn to work independently through trial and error.
+To work on the formation of a meaningful assessment, it is recommended to use group work.

 What else to read